nic-dgl104-winter-2024/pattern-library/README.md

 ### Introduction:

 In traditional Object-Oriented Programming (OOP), design patterns are widely used to solve common problems by providing structured approaches to design and development.
 However, with the rise of Functional Programming (FP), there's a shift towards different paradigms and patterns.
-In this Section, we'll explore the contrast between OOP design patterns and functional patterns in JavaScript.
+In this section, we'll explore the contrast between OOP design patterns and functional patterns in JavaScript.

 ### OOP Design Patterns
 OOP design patterns like Singleton, Factory, Observer, and others are well-established concepts in JavaScript development.
 They focus on class hierarchies, encapsulation, and inheritance to achieve modularity and extensibility.